🔼The name Kishon: Summary

 The verb יקש (yaqosh) means to lay bait or a snare to catch animals, and over time came to include the figurative "snaring" a person with alluring enticements.
 Nouns יקוש (yaqosh) and יקוש (yaqush) describe a snarer or fowler.
 Noun מוקש (moqesh) means either bait or snare.
 Verb קוש (qush) also means to snare and is probably a by-form of the previous.

 The waw-nun extension of our name personifies or localizes the verb.

-The name Kishon may mean Catcher, Place Of Catch (or rather Place Of Ensnarement), or Bender).
-For the meaning of the name Kishon, NOBSE Study Bible Name List goes with the original idea of the root-verb(s) and reads Bending.
-Jones' Dictionary of Old Testament Proper Names also is attracted to the original meaning of the root and reads Tortuous, Winding About.
+The name Kishon may mean Catcher, Place Of Catch (or rather Place Of Ensnarement).
+For the meaning of the name Kishon, NOBSE Study Bible Name List appears to try to marry the word for snare with the essence of a river and reads a rather stretched Bending.
+Jones' Dictionary of Old Testament Proper Names also follows the same path and reads Tortuous, Winding About.